 The drive to Abydos is long.
-But if you are at all interested in pharaonic art, architecture and mythology, a day trip to Abydos and Dendera is worth the effort.
-They are two of the best preserved and beautiful temples in Egypt.
+But if you are at all interested in pharaonic art, architecture and mythology a day trip to Abydos and Dendera is worth the effort.
+The Temple of Seti I in Abydos and the Temple of Hathor in Dendera are two of the most beautiful and best preserved in Egypt.

-The most interesting aspect of Egypt, for me, is the abundance of fantastic myths and stories and its mind boggling array of gods almost rivalling those in the Hindu pantheon.
+The most interesting aspect of Egypt, for me, is the abundance of fantastic myths and stories and its mind boggling array of gods almost rivalling those in our Hindu pantheon.

 And the most intriguing of them is the myth of Osiris and Isis.

 The story of the murder, dismemberment and subsequent resurrection of Osiris (long enough for sister/wife Isis, in the form of a kite, to conceive a child: the Falcon headed deity Horus) is fascinating even if improbable.

 Just as fascinating is the story of the djed pillar intrinsic to the same story.
 When the coffin containing Osiris runs aground in Byblos (Syria), there sprouts a sacred tree that is cut and used as a pillar by the local king.

 Isis eventually locates it and releases and anoints the body of Osiris from the coffin trapped within.
 The resurrected Osiris earns himself the title: Lord of the Dead and the Afterlife.
 That’s one of the reasons he is depicted with dark green skin.

 That tree which grew around the mortal remains of Osiris is considered his symbolic backbone and signifies stability.
 The ceremony of Raising the Djed – represented by a wooden pillar that resembles a cross – then becomes a symbol of the triumph of good (Osiris) over evil (murderous brother Set).
 Inscriptions abound of the pharaoh raising the djed pillar with the blessings of priests and benevolent gods.